Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 where ``AMP" is the amplitude of the fit line and $\sigma$ the width.
 Note that all points with amplitude and width ratios between 1.0 and 2.0 are included in this selection.
 After applying a cut to our sample according to the boundaries of this circle, we remove fifty true positives and one-hundred-eight false positives.

 After imposing these cuts, the visual inspection sample contains 758 true positive \Mgii systems and 7 false positives for a nominal 99.1\% purity.
 Presuming Gaussian noise on this measurement we assign a $\pm 3.16 \%$ error on this purity.
-Additionally, the removal of fifty total true positive systems suggests an upper limit on our completeness of 93.8\%.
 Applying these cuts to our pre-visual inspection sample of \PostPICut absorber candidates leaves a population of \FinalSample absorbers.